Willshaw/sturdy-succotash/README.md

-repo to play with pull request templates
+This repo has been setup to experiment with pull request templates